Home

 1. The histograms are even lower resolution because sequences that share ≥50% sequence identity are conflated in the same UniRef50 cluster.

 2. The fraction of "short" clusters is further increased.
-Although the absolute number of sequences in the "short" UniRef50 clusters the same as in the UniRef90 clusters and the UniProt IDs, the fraction of "short" clusters increases, again because these result from "random" unique sequences instead of homologous "full length" sequences of similar length.
+Although the absolute number of sequences in the "short" UniRef50 clusters are the same as in the UniRef90 clusters and the UniProt IDs, the fraction of "short" clusters increases, again because these result from "random" unique sequences instead of homologous "full length" sequences of similar length.

 With its large number of sequences, the RSS requires a large-scale approach for identifying subgroups with related functions.
 Following the strategy used by the SFLD, we generated the SSN for the RSS using UniRef50 cluster IDs and then segregated it into clusters, some defining the 20 SFLD-curated subgroups and others defining uncharacterized sequences.
 In this section, we describe our procedure for identifying subgroups.